 You can choose to give a glimpse into the design, perhaps by simply having flapper dancers wondering around the room with huge feather props, or you could choose to disregard the clichéd expectations and showcase the real spirit of a 1920s cocktail party, with pieces from the era itself.
 By widening your search, you will easily find that there are suppliers who offer this authenticity, which ensures your design will be immersive because it is a real time-capsule and not a clichéd reproduction.

 Of course, there are many tools that can help you reach immersive qualities in your design.
-Technology, supported by augmented reality, is a great example of how you can easily transport the user into a new world, simply by wearing an oculus.
-The advancements in virtual world technology are entirely believable, often used as a tool to convey ideas, sell concepts and enhance gamification experiences.
+Augmented Reality Technology, is a great example of how you can easily transport the user into a new world, simply by wearing an oculus (augmented reality glasses).
+The advancements in virtual world technology and smart glasses technology are entirely believable, often used as a tool to convey ideas, sell concepts and enhance gamification experiences.
 We live in a world of instant gratification and this immediate transportation appeals to our insatiable demand for new discoveries.